Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Introduction

 \section{Introduction}

 \IEEEPARstart{L}{arge} Language Models (LLMs) have emerged as a foundational technology in modern artificial intelligence, driving breakthroughs in natural language processing, code generation, and multimodal reasoning~\cite{achiam2023gpt,team2024gemini,liu2024deepseek,yang2024qwen2}.
 Their capacity to model complex patterns across massive datasets has enabled a diverse array of applications, ranging from conversational agents to tools that accelerate scientific discovery.
-Despite their transformative potential, training LLMs remains prohibitively expensive, demanding extensive computational resources and incurring significant energy costs \cite{shen2024efficient}.
-For instance, training GPT-3 is estimated to require approximately 355 GPU years and \$4.6 million, raising critical concerns about both scalability and environmental sustainability.
+Despite their transformative potential, training LLMs remains prohibitively expensive, demanding extensive computational resources and incurring significant energy costs~\cite{shen2024efficient,strubell2019energy,patterson2021carbon,cottier2024rising}.
+For instance, GPT-3 required roughly 355 V100 GPU-years of training compute, and recent analyses indicate that the cost of frontier-model training has continued to rise rapidly~\cite{brown2020language,cottier2024rising}.

 To address these challenges, low-precision training has emerged as a promising solution.
-By reducing the numerical precision of weights, gradients, and activations during training—such as switching from 32-bit floating-point (FP32) precision to 16-bit (FP16) or even 8-bit formats—researchers can significantly lower memory usage, communication overhead, and computational costs, while maintaining competitive model performance.
+By reducing the numerical precision of weights, gradients, and activations during training, such as switching from 32-bit floating-point (FP32) precision to 16-bit (FP16/BF16) or even 8-bit formats, researchers can significantly lower memory usage, communication overhead, and computational costs, while maintaining competitive model performance~\cite{micikeviciusnad18,kalamkar2019study,micikevicius2022fp8,peng2023fp8,liu2024deepseek}.